direktt/direktt-plugin/guides/developer-guide.md

 - **Users (Subscribers):**
   - Any Direktt mobile app user can subscribe to one or more channels.
   - Subscribers can join, chat, and use digital services in any channel they've joined.
-  - Admins can also subscribe to other channels as regular users or event their own (for testing purposes).
+  - Admins can also subscribe to other channels as regular users or even their own for testing purposes.

 ### Chatting and Engagement